kingajax/electron-webpacker/README.md

 Electron + Webpack applications.
 We all know getting the work done is the best part not getting caught up in the process of setup and scripts.

-Adding Webpack to your Electron app adds a task to your build process and complicates a bit.
+Adding Webpack to any project especially your Electron app adds a build step to your already existing build process further complicating it a bit.
 When starting your Electron app you must make sure your code has been compiled by Webpack and is built and ready to run.
+These are tasks you'd normally do manually.
+Or clutter up your npm scripts with many commands.

 Epack can help with that--saving you time.